guidobouman/thesis/Documents/ResearchDocument/Main question.markdown

 ## Main question
-> How does the current internet relate to the needs of the human brain on the aspect of information exchange?
+> How can we make the connection between a human and the internet more efficient?